Example Mapping: Making Stories Concrete

 Green card: Sarah switches from small ($25) to large ($45) on Monday → change takes effect Thursday.

 Tom: “Payment has to work too.
-That’s clearly a rule – no valid payment, no subscription.”
+No valid payment, no subscription.”

 Sam: “What about when the weekly charge fails three weeks in?
 Card expired, insufficient funds?”